CPA Approach

 Finally, pupils move on to numbers, symbols, and written methods.
 Because they’ve already built a strong understanding through concrete and pictorial stages, they are far more confident working with calculations, equations, and problem-solving.

-### Why CPA Works
+Why does CPA work?

 The CPA approach helps pupils: